Image Credit: azure.microsoft.com

 With the following error code:

 After you register and schedule a VM for the Backup service, Azure Backup initiates the job by communicating with the VM agent to take a point-in-time snapshot.
-There are many conditions that might prevent the snapshot from being triggered.
+Many conditions might prevent the snapshot from being triggered.
 When a snapshot isn’t triggered, the backup job might fail.

-According to Microsoft recommendation, there are 5 potential cases that could cause this issue to happen:
+According to Microsoft recommendation, 5 potential causes could cause this issue to happen:

 Cause 1: The VM doesn’t have internet access